cryptosteer/arcade-asana/README.md

 2. Click on "Create new app"
 3. Set the redirect URI to: `https://cloud.arcade-ai.com/api/v1/oauth/callback`
 4. Save your client ID and secret
+5. Go to "Manage distribution" section
+6. Choose distribution method "Any workspace" and click on "Save changes"

 ### 2. Environment Setup